munificent/dep-external-libraries/Proposal.md

 ### A cross-platform HTTP client

-Let's walk through a simple example.
+Here's another example.
 We'll sketch out very roughly how the http package could use this.

-It's canonical library defines a `Client` class for performing HTTP requests.
+Its canonical library defines a `Client` class for performing HTTP requests.
 This is the platform-independent public API of the package:

 ```dart
 // http.dart